 Two co-chairpersons appointed by President (one faculty member, one administrator)

 One faculty member from each College appointed by the President in consultation with the Provost

 Two undergraduate students appointed by the Student Senate following a campus-wide selection process

 Two graduate students appointed by the Graduate Student Senate following a campus wide selection process

-One Department Representative for the following departments appointed by their respective Vice President (or equivalent) and approved by the Co-Chairs: Provost’s Office, Facilities Services and Planning, Business Services, Library and Technology Services, Student Auxiliary Services, Athletics, Advancement, University Communications and Public Affairs, Student Affairs, Research and Graduate Studies, and Sustainability Coordinator
+One Department Representative for the following departments appointed by their respective Vice President (or equivalent) and approved by the Co-Chairs: Provost’s Office, Facilities Services and Planning, Business Services, Library and Technology Services, Student Auxiliary Services, Athletics, Development & Alumni Relations, University Communications and Public Affairs, Student Affairs, Research and Graduate Studies, and Sustainability Coordinator

 Two at-large members nominated through a campus-wide selection process to serve two-year terms.
 These members are approved by the Lehigh Sustainability Council and will not be eligible for reappointment in order to allow other interested community members to serve.

 Consulting Members (expert members of the campus and local community who are invited to Lehigh Sustainability Council meetings by the Co-chairpersons)

 This subcommittee focuses on awarding money on a rolling basis for students, faculty, and staff for sustainability projects.